Excel IF Function – Introduction

 You can use logical operators (AND/OR) within the IF function to test multiple conditions at once.

 For example, suppose you’ve to select students for the scholarship based on marks and attendance.
-In the example shown below, a student is eligible only if he scores more than 80 and has attendance more than 80%.
+In the example shown below, a student is eligible only if he scores more than 80 and has the attendance of more than 80%.

 You can use the AND function within the IF function to first check whether both these conditions are met or not.
 If the conditions are met, the function returns Eligible, else it returns Not Eligible.